aaronalonsotorrens/project-2-final/README.md

-# PhD Pathways
+# Super Mario Arcade

 ## Introduction

 Welcome to my second project, part of the Code Institute Full Stack Development Course.
 The purpose of this project is to build a responsive website using HTML and CSS while incorporating interactive features using JS.

-Welcome to the my first project, part of the Code Institute Full Stack Development Course.
-The purpose of this project is to build a responsive website using HTML, CSS only.
+Super Mario Arcade is an homage to one of the first games I played as a kid and therefore one of my first interactions with coding without being aware of it.
+Super Mario Arcade two interactive games and a home page that lists the rules for each game.
+The first one a game called of tic-tac-cross called "Tic-tac-yahoo" due Mario's iconic victory scream once you complete a level.
+This game is a two player game where one player plays as Mario and the second player plays as Bowser trying to stop Mario from conquering the mushroom kingdom and rescuing peach.
+Typicals crosses and circles have been replaced with images of mario and bowser to provide a more inmersive feel into the game.
+Once of the players achieves one of the winning combinations the screen will display a specific sentence and give you the chance to restart the game to continue playing.
+If neither player wins the game will end in a draw, and a restart button will pop giving the user the chance to start again.

-PhD pathways is a project focused on providing academics, with a particular focus for PhD students.
+The second game is a guessing game called "Mario Shadow Quest".
+This game tests the players knowledge on the miriad of characters that exist in the Mario Universe and gives a point for each correct guess.
+With each correct guess a new image is randomly selected, each image having a correct and incorrect answer.
+There is a timer which stops the player from continuing playing once the time is up.
+A restart button then appears to allow the player to play again if they wish.

-User will be able to navigate throught the website using a functional navigation bar.
-The website will include a careers section, positive testimonials from PhD graduates and a support section where visitors are able to click to explore resources available to them.
+Users will be able to navigate through the website using a functional navigation bar, allowing them to take them back to the home page if they need reminded of the rules of the game or would like to explore the other game.

-Thank you for visiting PhD pathways.
+Thank you for visiting Super Mario Arcade.

 ![alt text][responsive-readme]